dougeby/IntuneDocs/intune/checkpoint-sandblast-mobile-mtd-connector-integration.md

 	![Check Point MTD Intune configuration](./media/checkpoint-MTD-1.PNG)

 	> [!IMPORTANT]
-	> You must enable all device platforms to proceed to the next step.
+	> You must add all device platforms to proceed to the next step.

 6. Choose **Accept** to authorize the Check Point SandBlast Mobile app to communicate with Intune and Azure Active Directory.